• Share this on:

 • If your service is a relative commodity, you should focus on a niche market.
 Especially if you can find a niche market that is underserved with software or has the room/need for digital transformation.

-Through what channels do software development services end up on the end market?
+Through which channels do software development services end up on the end market?

 Figure 2: Trade structure for outsourcing software development services in the European market

-The relationship between an ISV and a subcontracted supplier is generally characterised by:
+The relationship between a strategic partner and a subcontracted supplier (you) is generally characterised by:

-You can find a European service provider to partner up with either directly or by working with a matchmaker and/or a sales representative.
+You can find a strategic partner either directly or by working with an intermediary.
 Because many European companies prefer to deal with a local contact person, an intermediary is a good option.

 Tips: